 Several trends are immediately obvious.
 One such trend is that even-numbered elements are noticeably more abundant than adjacent odd-numbered elements, creating a sawtooth pattern.
-This is because most of the main stellar fusion reactions can be thought of as the sum of alpha particles (α) or the nucleus of a helium-4 nucleus (2 protons + 2 neutrons).
-The helium-4 (2He4) atom is an alpha particle + 2 electrons.
+This is because most of the main stellar fusion reactions can be thought of as the sum of alpha particles (a) which are the nuclei of helium-4 atoms (2 protons + 2 neutrons) plus a lot of kinetic energy (they are moving very quickly).
 The sum of two alpha particles would be the nucleus of a beryllium atom (4Be8) but it turns out that such a combination is very unstable and it almost immediately splits apart back into two alpha particles (half-life = 7 x 10–17 sec).

 Another obvious trend is that higher elements are less abundant.
 Combining these two trends describes most of the pattern of the graph.
 There are, however, some interesting anomalies.
 The surprising rarity of beryllium was discussed above but oxygen, iron (Fe) and lead (Pb) stand out as being quite abundant for their positions in the graph.

 The extra oxygen abundance is because there is a stage in the evolution of very massive stars that creates extra oxygen.
 Such stars eventually explode as supernovas which blow most of the oxygen (and other important elements such as iron) all over the neighborhood in which future generations of stars and planetary systems form.
 In contrast, most of the carbon is locked up in the white dwarfs that form from the much more numerous lower-mass stars.
 The result is that not only is oxygen more abundant than carbon in the universe but that the oxygen is much more abundant in the material from which planets form; there are a few stellar systems that do have more carbon than oxygen, leading to carbon planets (look it up on the net).